 Our BabyGearLab team has been professionally testing disposable diapers for over eight years.
 Combine that with years of parenting and childcare experience outside the 'Lab, and we are confident in our knowledge and use of all things diaper and diapering related.Dr.
 Juliet Spurrier, a mother of two, leads the team in BabyGearLab safety standards and product selection.
 She is a board-certified pediatrician and Fellow of the American Academy of Pediatrics (AAP).
 She uses her knowledge of infant and early childhood wellbeing to guide our testing.
 On the research end of the review, are Senior Review Editor, Wendy Schmitz, a mother of 2, and Senior Review Analyst, Bob Wofford, a father of 7.
 With hundreds of hours of in-depth research under their belts, their knowledge of the ins and outs of the disposable diapers world is vast.
 Bob helped develop the first intensive side-by-side absorption and leakage review process ever completed.
 In charge of in-house tests, this time is Senior Review Editor, Abriah Wofford, who has been conducting testing with BabyGearLab since 2015.

-For our review and testing, we use a combination of hands-on (real world) and in-lab tests to measure qualities such as absorbency, leakage, and durability.
-Our in-house tests involved pouring 100 ml of a mock urine solution over each diaper with a series of weighted and unweighted periods to mimic the movement of an active baby with a wet diaper.
-When using the diapers on real babies, our findings typically paralleled what we learned in the lab, and online research.
+We use a combination of hands-on (real world) and in-lab tests to measure qualities such as absorbency, leakage, and durability for our review and testing.
+Our in-house tests involved pouring 100 ml of a mock urine solution over each diaper with a series of weighted and unweighted periods to mimic an active baby's movement when wearing a wet diaper.
+When using the diapers on real babies, our findings typically paralleled what we learned in the lab and online research.
 Diapers that did poorly in our leak test also leaked in real life, and vice versa.
-Overall, we poured hundreds of hours into pushing these diapers to their limits and also seeking out the opinions and experiences of real users.
+Overall, we poured hundreds of hours into pushing these diapers to their limits and seeking out real users' opinions and experiences.
 This comprehensive analysis gives us a well-rounded view of the best disposable diapers on the market.

 Related: How We Tested Disposable Diapers